Wafer Level MEMS Test

 Micro Electro Mechanical Systems are chips that combine electrical and mechanical properties.
 These devices are used in our daily lives in a variety of ways.
 The constant demand for miniaturization, lightweight and cost effective solutions is driving the development of MEMS into multiple technical fields.
 In many cases, this technology is used for sensing a mechanical stimulus and converts it into electrical signals.
 The reverse transformation is done by applying an electrical signal to force a mechanical motion.

 MPI probe stations are designed for highly stable on-wafer testing and feature a vibration-isolated platform that minimizes introduced ground vibrations.
-The TS2000-IFE has been developed for this type of demanding testing requirements.
+The TS2000-IFE has been developed specifically for this type of demanding test requirement.
 To design the ideal integration of optical metrology, MPI has teamed up with a major supplier of such instrumentation.
 The result is an extremely stable microscope bridge that can be moved between a high-resolution microscope, such as the MPI iMAG

 Suitable MEMS test probe stations are also available in a manual version.